-A non-IFRS measure, this metric was at the low end of the 2019 guidance range.
-As copper production is expected to increase quarter-over-quarter, this unit cost is expected to reduce accordingly.
+A non-IFRS measure, this metric was at the higher end of the 2019 guidance range.
+As copper production is expected to increase quarter-overquarter, this unit cost is expected to reduce accordingly during the second half of 2019.

 Capital Expenditures